-The overall deduction of work experience range from 2 to 8 years based on the factors mentioned below.
-Any of the reasons that influence ACS’s deduction of your work experience are as follows:
+The overall deduction of work experience ranges from 2 to 8 years based on the factors mentioned below.
+Any reasons that influence ACS’s deduction of your work experience are as follows:

-- If the qualifications, duties, and roles you’ve listed do not correspond to the ANZSCO code you’ve chosen.
+- If the qualifications, duties, and roles you’ve listed do not correspond to the ANZSCO code you chose.

 - The field in which specialized your profession.

 - Significance and type of work experience, as well as skills gained in the workplace